jsf3467v/tb-drug-resistance/README.md

 ### Real-world validation of the symbolic core

-The rule engine was validated on all 65,588 CRyPTIC isolates that carry a measured drug-susceptibility phenotype.
-It reproduces the WHO genotypic catalog on 99.8% of isolates, which confirms that the engine faithfully reimplements the catalog tiering it encodes rather than adding hidden logic.
-Measured against phenotype, the engine reaches 83.4% overall accuracy and the WHO catalog reaches 83.5%.
+The rule engine was validated on all 65,588 CRyPTIC isolates with a measured drug-susceptibility phenotype.
+It reproduces the WHO genotypic catalog on 99.8% of isolates, confirming that the engine faithfully reimplements the catalog tiering it encodes rather than adding hidden logic.
+Measured against phenotype, the engine achieves 83.4% overall accuracy, while the WHO catalog achieves 83.5%.
 The two are close but not identical.
-A paired McNemar test on the 105 isolates where they disagree gives $\chi^2 = 77.1$ and $p \approx 1.6 \times 10^{-18}$, and 98 of those 105 disagreements are engine-side, all accounted for below.
+A paired McNemar test on the 105 isolates where they disagree yields $\chi^2 = 77.1$ and $p \approx 1.6 \times 10^{-18}$, and 98 of those 105 disagreements are engine-side, all accounted for below.
 The gap is small, real, and explained.

-Accuracy alone flatters an imbalanced set where below-MDR is 73.3% of the isolates, so a classifier that always predicts below-MDR already reaches 73.3%.
-Balanced accuracy, the mean of the per-tier sensitivities, is 67.4% for the engine against 67.9% for the catalog, and macro-F1 is 0.662 against 0.666.
-Per-tier sensitivity runs from 91.6% on below-MDR to 61.9% on MDR, 61.5% on pre-XDR, and 54.7% on XDR, and specificity stays above 94% on every resistant tier.
+Relying solely on accuracy favors an imbalanced dataset, where below-MDR cases make up 73.3% of the isolates, meaning a model that always predicts below-MDR would already achieve that baseline 73.3%.
+Balanced accuracy, calculated as the average of sensitivities across different tiers, is 67.4% for the engine compared to 67.9% for the catalog.
+The macro-F1 scores are 0.662 versus 0.666.
+Sensitivity per tier ranges from 91.6% on below-MDR, down to 61.9% on MDR, 61.5% on pre-XDR, and 54.7% on XDR.
+Specificity remains above 94% across all resistant tiers.

 ![Grouped bar chart of per-tier sensitivity against measured phenotype, rule engine versus WHO catalog, across below-MDR, MDR, pre-XDR, and XDR.
 The two systems are within a point of each other on every tier, and sensitivity declines from 92% on below-MDR to 55% on XDR as the tiers grow rarer.](assets/cryptic_tier_sensitivity.png)